 “You never know what’s going to happen,” he says.

-Today, Stolen is serving his sixth year as managing director of the Indiana Repertory Theatre in Indianapolis.
-That makes him one of 70 or so theatre CEOs in the country.
-He oversees 100 employees and is responsible for making sure 300-plus performances a year occur as scheduled.
+Today, Stolen is regional director for Rocketship Indiana, which is working to open eight charter schools in Indianapolis.
+Before that, he served six years as managing director of the Indiana Repertory Theatre in Indianapolis, where he supervised 100 employees and was responsible for making sure 300-plus performances a year occur as scheduled.

 Looking back, Stolen says he probably had better training for his theatre duties as a music student and singing actor than he might have realized.
 The opera program, for example, built scenery and used the same stages and equipment that a dramatic production would.
 More than that, he says, he benefited from a campus-wide attitude that excellence was within every student’s grasp.